Home Food and wine11+ great picnic spots in Ottawa and beyond

 The large picnic shelter/gazebo at Robert Simpson Park in Arnprior overlooks the Ottawa River.

-When I popped by Robert Simpson Park in Arnprior with a friend a few weeks ago, it was full of happy-looking swimmers, Frisbee-players and picnickers.
-Fortunately, it’s a big park, so it didn’t feel crowded.
-The park has pretty gardens, a beach on the Ottawa River, a play structure, washrooms, a splash pad, a snack bar and free parking (but around noon on that sunny Sunday, we got one of the last parking spots, so come early for best results).
+Robert Simpson Park in Arnprior is usually full of happy-looking swimmers, Frisbee-players and picnickers on a summer weekend.
+Fortunately, it’s a big park, so it doesn’t feel crowded.
+The park has pretty gardens, a beach on the Ottawa River, a play structure, washrooms, a splash pad, a snack bar and free parking (come early to snag a spot).
 As well as picnic tables in the sun, there’s a large gazebo overlooking the beach and the river.
 (Extra fees apply to rent the gazebo; see the park website linked above for prices and booking information.)

 Check out my post about Arnprior, White Lake and Burnstown for more ideas for things to see and do in that area, including lots of shops, bakeries and restaurants where you can get picnic fare.